Allow me to explain in this review how Free Affiliate Club works and why I say it may be a scam.

 They make this sound like it’s free, but I have a hard time believing this.
 With programs which use the hosting scam ploy to get people to buy, it’s hard to believe anything they promise as bonuses.
 But there are places to get legit coaching, I offer coaching here.

 A few other cons:

 - Claim of $150 or $100 that you can earn money within an hour or else they’ll pay you that much.
 How can you even enforce this rule.
 I don’t believe this promise.

 - Claims of limited positions.
 This is never true.
 They’re just trying to sell things to you by saying there’s a few spots left so you won’t think and act quickly.

 Red Flag (Hosting Scam)

 2 out of 10 stars.
 A good site that already exists doesn’t mean you can automatically duplicate it.
-There’s boundaries in that and without understanding how the business of MMO works, you’ll have a site, but no means to use it for profit.
+There’s boundaries in that and without understanding how the business of making money online works, you’ll have a site, but no means to use it for profit.
 MMO by the way means make money online.